zoometh/iconr/README.md

 # ***iconr*** package <br> modeling Prehistoric iconography <img src="logo/iconr_logo.png" width='100px' align="right"/>
 > Created by [Thomas Huet](mailto:thomashuet7@gmail.com), [Jose M Pozo](mailto:josmpozo@gmail.com), [Craig Alexander](mailto:craiga304@gmail.com)

-The R package ***iconr*** is grounded in graph theory, spatial analysis (composition analysis), and geometric morphometric (shape analysis) to offer concepts and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
+The R package ***iconr*** is grounded in graph theory, spatial analysis ([composition analysis](#iconr-stable-version-the-analysis-of-compositions)), and shape analysis ([geometric morphometric](#iconr-development-version-the-analysis-of-compositions-and-geometric-morphometry)) to offer concepts and functions for modeling Prehistoric iconographic compositions and preparing for further analysis (clustering, typology tree, Harris diagram, etc.).
 The package purpose is to contribute to cross-cultural comparison through a greater normalization of quantitative analysis.

 The theoretical background is as follows: some objects can have a decoration, and a decoration is composed of graphical units (GUs).
 The whole decoration is considered as a graph and can be analyzed with Graph Theory and compared to other graphs (ie, decorations).
 As favored [GIS entry](https://zoometh.github.io/iconr/articles/gis.html), GIS indexes can also be used.